-(3 Lecture Hours 0 Lab Hours 3 Credit Hours) Prerequisite: MKTG 5808 with a minimum grade of C or MKT 608 with a minimum grade of C Advanced topics in Marketing Research including design and analytic methods.
-MKTG 6881 - Independent Study in Marketing
+(3 Lecture Hours 0 Lab Hours 3 Credit Hours) Prerequisite: MKTG 5808 with a minimum grade of C or MKT 608 with a minimum grade of C. Advanced topics in Marketing Research including design and analytic methods.

+MKTG 6868 - Marketing Models